albumentations-team/albumentations/README.md

 ## Contributing

+1. Fork the repository:
+2. Clone it.
-0. Install pre-commit hook
+3. Install pre-commit hook:
 ```
 pip install pre-commit
 pre-commit install
 ```

-1. Fork the repository:
-2. Clone it.
-3. Modify it.
+4. Modify it.
-4. Install the library in development mode:
+5. Install the library in development mode:
 ```
 pip install -e .[tests]
 ```
-5. Run tests:
+6. Run tests:
 ```
 pytest
 ```
-6. Push code to your foked repo.
+7. Push code to your foked repo.
-7. Create pull request.
+8. Create pull request.

 ### Adding new transforms
 If you are contributing a new transformation, make sure to update ["Pixel-level transforms"](#pixel-level-transforms) or/and ["Spatial-level transforms"](#spatial-level-transforms) sections of this file (`README.md`).
 To do this, simply run (with python3 only):